anan-yaa/cryptography-cia/README.md

-# Cryptography Concepts CIA: Myszkowski Transposition Cipher
+# CIA: Cryptography Concepts - Myszkowski Transposition Cipher

-Name: R. Ananyaa Sri
+**Name:** R. Ananyaa Sri
-Reg No. 23011102069
+**Reg No:** 23011102069
-Class : CSE IoT-B
+**Class:** CSE IoT-B

-Python implementation of the Myszkowski Transposition Cipher with a Custom 32-bit Bit-Mixed Hash Function.
 ---

-## Features
+## 1. Algorithm Design

-* **Myszkowski Cipher**: A variation of the columnar transposition cipher that handles keyword repetitions by processing columns of the same rank together.
-* **Custom Hash Function**: A proprietary hashing algorithm utilizing positional weighting, modulo arithmetic, and XOR bit-mixing.
-* **32-bit Simulation**: Uses bit-masking (`& 0xFFFFFFFF`) to ensure consistent 32-bit output, simulating hardware register behavior within Python's arbitrary-precision environment.
+### 1. Myszkowski Key Generation
+The core difference between a standard columnar cipher and the Myszkowski variant lies in how keyword repetitions are handled.
+* Identical characters in the passphrase are assigned the **same rank**.
+* **Example:** In the passphrase `MAMMAL`, the letters are ranked as `3 1 3 3 1 2`.
+* Columns sharing the same rank are read row-by-row during the transposition phase, whereas unique ranks are read column-by-column.

+### 2. Encryption and Padding
+1. **Preprocessing:** The plaintext is sanitized by removing whitespace and converting all characters to uppercase.
+2. **Matrix Mapping:** The text is mapped into a grid where the number of columns corresponds to the passphrase length.
+3. **Padding:** If the message length is not a multiple of the key length, 'X' characters are used as null-fills to complete the final row.
+4. **Transposition:** The grid is read out based on the ascending order of the generated ranks.

+### 3. The Hashing Function (`simple_hash`)
+The hashing algorithm follows a two-stage transformation to ensure a high avalanche effect: hash_val = (hash_val + (ord(ch) * (i + 1))) % 100000
+hash_val = (hash_val ^ (hash_val << 3)) & 0xFFFFFFFF

 ---

-## Logic Overview

-### 1. Key Generation (Myszkowski)
-The key is derived from the alphabetical order of the passphrase.
-Unlike standard columnar transposition where identical letters are numbered sequentially, Myszkowski assigns the **same rank** to identical letters.
-* **Example**: `MAMMAL` $\rightarrow$ `3 1 3 3 1 2`
-* This ensures that columns with the same rank are read row-by-row, increasing the complexity of the resulting ciphertext.

-### 2. Encryption Process
-1.  **Cleaning**: Plaintext is stripped of spaces and converted to uppercase.
-2.  **Grid Mapping**: Text is written horizontally across a grid dictated by the key length.
-3.  **Transposition**: Columns are read based on the alphabetical rank of the key.
-    * If a rank is unique, the entire column is read.
-    * If ranks are shared (e.g., two 'A's in the key), those columns are read together, row by row.
-4.  **Padding**: The character 'X' is used to fill any remaining slots in the grid.

-### 3. Integrity Hashing
-The `simple_hash` function provides a digital fingerprint of the ciphertext using a two-step process:
-1.  **Positional Accumulation**: $Hash_{val} = ((Hash_{val} + (ASCII \times Position)) \pmod{100,000})$
-2.  **Bit-Mixing**: $Hash_{val} = (Hash_{val} \oplus (Hash_{val} \ll 3)) \ \& \ 0xFFFFFFFF$

----
-## Prompt used
+## 4. LLM Prompt

-Write a Python script that implements a Myszkowski transposition cipher and a custom hash function for a cryptography project.
-For the cipher, the code should take a passphrase and assign numeric ranks to each letter based on alphabetical order, ensuring that duplicate letters receive the identical rank.
-The encryption process must clean the input text by removing spaces and converting it to uppercase, then arrange it into a grid where the number of columns matches the passphrase length, using 'X' for any necessary padding.
-When reading the ciphertext, the logic should follow the numeric ranks of the key, where columns with the same rank are processed together row-by-row.
-Additionally, include a hash function that starts at zero and iterates through the ciphertext, adding the ASCII value of each character multiplied by its 1-indexed position.
-This value should be moduloed by 100,000, then mixed using a bitwise left-shift of 3 XORed with itself, finally masking the result to 32 bits and returning it as an uppercase hexadecimal string.
-The script should include a main block to take user input and display the resulting key, ciphertext, and hash.

-## Security Analysis
-* **Diffusion**: Achieved by the positional weighting in the hash and the columnar shifting in the cipher.
-* **Confusion**: The Myszkowski rank system masks the relationship between the key and the ciphertext more effectively than simple columnar transposition.
-* **Integrity**: The bit-mixing step ensures that even minor changes to the ciphertext result in a significantly different hash value.
+> Write a Python code that implements a Myszkowski transposition cipher and a custom hash function.
+The cipher must assign identical ranks to duplicate letters in the passphrase.
+Encryption involves horizontal grid filling with 'X' padding and rank-ordered reading (shared ranks read row-by-row).
+The hash function must use 1-indexed positional weighting, a 100,000 modulo, and a 3-bit left-shift XOR mix, returning a 32-bit uppercase hex string.